mongodb/sample-apps-nyu/FindWithScalarFields/README.md

 }
 ```

-Retrieves documents where the order total is greater than the lower bound and, less than or equal to the upper bound.
+This method illustrates a range query on a numeric field.
+It takes the lower and upper limits of the order **total** as parameters.
+It returns a list of only those orders where the order **total** is greater than the lower limit and, less than or equal to the upper limit.
+Using projection, only select fields of an order such as **subtotal, shipping, tax** are returned.
+The **'_id'** field is explicitly excluded.

 ### Range query by date